 Check for availability and prices: Escape Eco Resort on Binucot Beach

-Binucot Beach viewpoint adventure
+Binucot Beach Viewpoint

 After checking in, we looked up at the sun and figured we had about an hour until sunset.
 We grabbed our gear and headed over the hill on the right side of the bay.
 A small path led us up to an old barbwire fence, which we slid underneath.
 From this point on there was no path and it was just a freestyle adventure.

 No-one was on the beach and to be honest no tourists were in Tablas at all.
 We were on the island for five days and the western tourists we saw can be counted on one hand.
 That’s pretty insane for an island so close to the famous tourist destination of Boracay.

-Eventually, I found a spot that looked perfect for a little cliff jump.
+Eventually, I found a spot that looked perfect for a little cliff-jump.
 I decided to jump from down low as I wanted to check the height first.
 It was deep but better to be safe than sorry.
-I then swam back around the ocean-side of the Binucot Beach viewpoint.
+I then swam back around the ocean side of the Binucot Beach viewpoint.

 Finally, I made it back to shore just as the sunset was peaking.
 My friend and I quickly grabbed our cameras from the beach and shot what turned out to be an epic sunset.
 The palm trees on the hill are quite unique as they seem to be melting into the ocean.
-The sunsets in Tablas seem to last for over an hour so you get a lot of time to enjoy the slow-fading beauty of mother nature.
+The sunsets in Tablas seem to last for over an hour so you get a lot of time to enjoy the slow-fading beauty of Mother Nature.

 Binucot Beach Location

 There were no motorbikes for rent at the port so it was our only option unless we waited for a jeepney after walking into Odiongon Town.
-There is a turn off from the main road at the village entrance, which leads you along a small cement pathway for a few hundred meters.
+There is a turn-off from the main road at the village entrance, which leads you along a small cement pathway for a few hundred meters.
 Once you hit the beach-side road continue for 500 meters until you see the pirate ship and then you have reached Escape Eco Resort at Binucot Beach.